luckyyd/hackathon-mstube/WebAPI/Readme.md

 - `Microsoft SQL Server` holds the video detail data.
 It was crawled by crawlers.
 - `Azure Machine Learning Service` provides two APIs.
 One is for the most recommend items for one user (using Collaborative Filtering Algorithm), the other is for the most related item of one specific item.
 - `blob` is used to conserve preference data, which is used to retrain the recommendation model.

+### Machine Learning

+The backend project used [Azure Machine Learning](https://studio.azureml.net/) for the recommendation system.

 ## Usage